manoharan-lab/holopy/docs/source/users/dev_tutorial.rst

       # Your code here

 You can get away with just defining one of _raw_scat_matrs or _raw_fields if you just want holograms, fields, or intensities.
-If you want scattering matricies you will need to implement _raw_scat_matrs, and if you want cross sections, you will need to implement _raw_cross_sections.
+If you want scattering matrices you will need to implement _raw_scat_matrs, and if you want cross sections, you will need to implement _raw_cross_sections.
 We seperate out _raw_fields from _raw_scat_matrs because we want to provide a faster fields implementation for